envs-net/muc_banbot/README.md

 !rtbl publish sync
 ```

+Banlist behavior:
+- `!banlist rtbl` shows the raw RTBL subscription entries from `rtbl_hashes` and `rtbl_domains`.
+- `!banlist` shows applied bans from the main `bans` table.
+RTBL-applied entries use the 🛡️ icon and `by rtbl`.
+- For RTBL domain matches, the main banlist stores the wildcard domain (for example `*.draugr.de`), not every matched occupant JID.
+- For RTBL JID-hash matches, the main banlist stores the resolved bare JID if the bot can match the hash to a current occupant.

 Safety and validation:
 - `!rtbl add` validates that the service looks like a PubSub service/domain and that the node is non-empty
 - The bot attempts to subscribe before writing the subscription into the database